ljiang09/turing-machine-simulator/README.md

 FOCS 2024 final project: turing machine visual simulator

+## How to run locally

-`npm install` when you first downlaod this repo
+`npm install` when you first downlaod this repo, to get all required dependencies

-`npm start` to run the app locally in the browser
+`npm start` to run the front-end app locally in the browser

+In a separate terminal, run `npm run start-api` to start the back-end (so the API calls work)

+## Resources Used

 https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project